kahunacohen/real-world-fp/README.md

 });
 ```

 Now the HTML reporter.
-We'll override the `write` method to generate an HTML file containing a table:
+We'll, again, subclass `SalaryReporter`, overriding the `write` method to generate an HTML file containing a table:

 ```js
 ...